MR-KANNADIGA/KANNADIGA-BOT/README.md

 - To Get Details Of StringSession Follow Step:

-- Go To Telegram And Search @LegendStringbot
+- Go To Telegram And Search @Pro_StringBot

 - Click Start

-- Send Ur Phone Number To @LegendStringbot
+- Send Ur Phone Number To @Pro_StringBot

 - U Received Code From Telegram Like This=VGFK0rHbzaF